carlesfernandez/gnsssdr-telecorenta/README.md

 # Example of a GNSS-SDR configuration file

-Below is a sample configuration file for GNSS-SDR:
+Below is a sample configuration file for GNSS-SDR.
+Please copy and paste it into a plain text file using your preferred text editor, and save it in the folder from which you are running the Docker image.
+The suggested file name is `rtl.conf`.

 ```
 [GNSS-SDR]